 DignityMoves in Santa Maria

-The DignityMoves community in downtown Santa Barbara was so well-received that the County Board of Supervisors voted to partner with DignityMoves to build over 300 rooms – enough interim supportive housing to help close the “shelter gap” in the entire county!
-The County has identified several county-own parcels across the county based on the regional distribution of unsheltered homelessness.
-Hope Village is the first community underway located at 511 Lakeside Parkway in Santa Maria, across the street from the Betteravia government complex.
-This community will have 94 rooms, 11 of which will be allocated specifically for transitional age youth (“TAY”) and operated by a TAY specialist organization, Fighting Back Santa Maria Valley.
-30 of the rooms in this Village will be dedicated to Dignity Health and reserved for people exiting the hospital system.
-We anticipate opening doors to residents by July 2023.
+The DignityMoves community in downtown Santa Barbara was so well-received that the County Board of Supervisors voted to partner with DignityMoves to build an additional 300 rooms—enough interim supportive housing to help close the “shelter gap” in the county.
+The County has identified several county-owned parcels based on the regional distribution of unsheltered homelessness.
+Hope Village is one of the new communities, located at 511 Lakeside Parkway in Santa Maria, across the street from the Betteravia government complex.
+This community, which opened its doors to residents in March 2024, serves only north county individuals experiencing homelessness.
+It features 94 rooms, including 10 designated for transitional age youth (“TAY”) and operated by Fighting Back Santa Maria Valley.
+Additionally, 30 of the rooms in this Village are reserved for people experiencing homelessness who require recuperative care after being discharged from area hospitals and medical providers, and 10 of the rooms are reserved for veterans.
+The opening of Hope Village marks a significant milestone in the region’s effort to provide effective, compassionate care and support to its most vulnerable residents.

 LEARN MORE